gheenie/fun-nc-leaks/README.md

 # Instructions

 Northcoders have set up an api to serve data about past and present employees here: https://nc-leaks.herokuapp.com.
-A northcoders whistleblower has left you some instructions on how to obtain this data and leak it to the world on an api endpoint.
+A northcoders whistleblower has left you some instructions on how to obtain this data.

 Your first task is to retrieve the instructions left for you by your mole on the inside...